 The Oregon Fair Employment Practice Act prohibits all employers from discriminating in employment on the basis of religion or because of association with anyone of a particular religion (OR Rev. Stat.
 Sec.
 659A.030et seq.).
 The law applies to all public and private employers in the state.
+An intern is considered to be in an employment relationship with an employer for purposes of employment discrimination under the Act.
 Under the Act, it is an unlawful employment practice to:

 • Refuse to hire, discharge, or otherwise discriminate with respect to an individual's compensation or terms or conditions of employment.

 • Retaliate against any individual who has made a complaint or assisted in an investigation, proceeding, or hearing under the Act.